l7mp/stunner/README.md

 for ingesting WebRTC media traffic into the Kubernetes cluster by exposing a public-facing STUN/TURN server that WebRTC clients can connect to (media-plane model).
-This makes it possible to deploy WebRTC application servers and media servers into ordinary Kubernetes pods, taking advantage of Kubernetes's excellent tooling to manage, scale, monitor and troubleshoot the WebRTC infrastructure like any other cloud-bound workload.
+This makes it possible to deploy WebRTC application servers and media servers into ordinary Kubernetes pods, taking advantage of the full cloud native feature set to manage, scale, monitor and troubleshoot the WebRTC infrastructure like any other Kubernetes workload.

 ![STUNner media-plane deployment architecture](./docs/img/stunner_arch.svg)